 Fifthly, the Dutch Christian philosophy of education stresses the importance of engaging in social and political policy making process for education.
-The Dutch Christians have achieved the freedom and right of the Christian education through their social and political engagement whereas Korean Christians have not been so active in this engagement.
+The Dutch Christians have achieved the freedom and right of the Christian education through their social and political engagement whereas Korean Christians have not been so active in this socio-political engagement.
 The Christian socio-political movement in the Netherlands went hand in hand with the Christian school movement.

 Likewise, Korean Christians should work together more closely with the Christian teachers and politicians in order to establish the legal status of the Christian education and schools.

 Lastly, the Dutch Christian education has become somewhat weaker due to the strong stream of secularization after 1960s.
 It has compromised to this stream and as a result, some Christian schools could not but accept some pupils who have other worldviews.
 So it has become quite difficult for some Christian schools to maintain their Christian identity.
 Therefore, the maintenance and development of Christian school movement should be interconnected with evangelistic movement.
 As the Korean society becomes more secular and pluralistic, effective evangelism ministry should go hand in hand with the Christian school movement.
-It means that we need to establish more Christian alternative schools as Christian educational community and at the same time we have to make the established Christian private schools more effective.
-In order to do this, the Dutch protestant Christian schools and related organizations should cooperate, forming another umbrella organization like this.
+It means that we need to make the established Christian private schools more effective.
+In order to do this, the Dutch protestant Christians have even united with the Catholic private schools and formed VERUS(www.verus.nl) to work together.
+All the Christian schools and related organizations should cooperate, forming another umbrella organization like this.